Opryland USA: 1970s

 The theme park opened to the public on May 27, 1972, well ahead of the Grand Ole Opry House, which debuted on March 16, 1974, with a visit by President Richard Nixon.
 The park was named for WSM disc jockey Grant Turner's early morning show, "Opryland USA", itself a nod to the stars of the Grand Ole Opry.
 However, despite the nominal connection to country music, the park's theme was American music in general; there were jazz, gospel, bluegrass, pop, and rock and roll-themed attractions and shows in addition to country.
 Opryland's focus was more on its musical productions than its rides and other attractions, which helped attract adults as much as children, the target of other similar venues.
 As such, it was billed as a "showpark", instead of an "amusement park" or "theme park" in its early days.
 Major thrill rides at the park's opening included the Timber Topper (later renamed Rock n' Roller Coaster) roller coaster and Flume Zoom (later renamed Dulcimer Splash) log flume.

 In its fourth season in 1975, Opryland added the "State Fair" area on land formerly occupied by the buffalo exhibit.
-The expansion featured a large selection of carnival games, as well as the Wabash Cannonball (named after the famous Roy Acuff tune) roller coaster, Country Bumpkin Bump Cars, and Tennessee Waltz (a song made popular by Patti Page) swings.
+The expansion featured a large selection of carnival games, as well as the Wabash Cannonball (named after the famous Roy Acuff tune) roller coaster, Country Bumpkin Bump Cars, and Tennessee Waltz (named after a song made popular by Patti Page) swings.
 However, shortly before opening, the Cumberland River flooded most of the park, as deep as 16 ft in some areas.
 The park's opening was delayed by a month, and several animals in the petting zoo died in the floodwaters.